h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_Quiz.md

 5. Would you prefer 50 weak learners with $\epsilon = 0.4$ or 100 weak learners with $\epsilon = 0.45$?
 Justify your choice.

 For a detailed explanation of this question, see [Question 30: AdaBoost vs Random Classifier Battle](L7_4_30_explanation.md).

+## Question 31

+### Problem Statement
+Design an "AdaBoost Implementation Challenge" where you write pseudocode for key algorithm components.

+#### Task
+1. Write pseudocode for the weight update step: $w_i^{(t+1)} = w_i^{(t)} \cdot e^{-\alpha_t y_i h_t(x_i)}$
+2. Write pseudocode for calculating weak learner weight: $\alpha_t = \frac{1}{2}\ln\left(\frac{1-\epsilon_t}{\epsilon_t}\right)$
+3. Write pseudocode for the final ensemble prediction: $H(x) = \text{sign}\left(\sum_{t=1}^{T} \alpha_t h_t(x)\right)$
+4. Write pseudocode for calculating weighted error: $\epsilon_t = \sum_{i=1}^{N} w_i^{(t)} \cdot \mathbb{I}[y_i \neq h_t(x_i)]$
+5. How would you modify the pseudocode to handle early stopping?

+For a detailed explanation of this question, see [Question 31: AdaBoost Implementation Challenge](L7_4_31_explanation.md).

+## Question 32

+### Problem Statement
+Create an "AdaBoost Error Analysis Game" where you investigate different types of classification errors.

+**Dataset:** 10 samples with binary labels and 3 weak learners
+- Sample weights after 2 iterations: $[0.15, 0.12, 0.08, 0.20, 0.10, 0.05, 0.18, 0.06, 0.14, 0.12]$
+- Weak Learner 1 predictions: $[1, 1, -1, -1, 1, -1, 1, -1, 1, -1]$
+- Weak Learner 2 predictions: $[1, -1, -1, -1, 1, -1, 1, -1, 1, -1]$
+- Weak Learner 3 predictions: $[1, 1, -1, -1, 1, -1, 1, -1, 1, -1]$

+#### Task
+1. If the true labels are $[1, 1, -1, -1, 1, -1, 1, -1, 1, -1]$, which samples are misclassified by each weak learner?
+2. Calculate the weighted error for each weak learner
+3. Which weak learner performs best?
+Which performs worst?
+4. If you could remove one weak learner, which would you remove and why?
+5. How would the ensemble performance change if you removed the worst weak learner?

+For a detailed explanation of this question, see [Question 32: AdaBoost Error Analysis Game](L7_4_32_explanation.md).

+## Question 33

+### Problem Statement
+Design an "AdaBoost Hyperparameter Tuning Challenge" where you optimize algorithm parameters.

+**Scenario:** You have a dataset with 500 samples and want to find optimal AdaBoost parameters.

+**Parameters to Tune:**
+- Number of iterations: $T \in \{10, 25, 50, 100, 200\}$
+- Weak learner type: Decision Stump, Linear Classifier, or Random Classifier
+- Learning rate: $\eta \in \{0.1, 0.5, 1.0, 2.0\}$

+#### Task
+1. How many different parameter combinations would you need to test?
+2. If each combination takes 5 minutes to train and evaluate, how long would exhaustive search take?
+3. Design a grid search strategy that tests only 15 combinations
+4. What would be your evaluation metric for comparing configurations?
+5. How would you handle overfitting when selecting the best parameters?

+For a detailed explanation of this question, see [Question 33: AdaBoost Hyperparameter Tuning Challenge](L7_4_33_explanation.md).

+## Question 34

+### Problem Statement
+Create an "AdaBoost Memory Management Puzzle" where you optimize storage requirements.

+**Scenario:** You're deploying AdaBoost on a device with limited memory (100MB).

+**Memory Requirements:**
+- Each weak learner: 2MB
+- Sample weights: 0.1MB per 1000 samples
+- Feature values: 0.5MB per 1000 samples × number of features
+- Dataset: 50,000 samples, 20 features

+#### Task
+1. Calculate the memory needed for the dataset and sample weights
+2. How many weak learners can you store given the memory constraint?
+3. If you need to store 100 weak learners, what memory optimization strategies would you use?
+4. How would you modify AdaBoost to use less memory?
+5. What's the trade-off between memory usage and ensemble performance?

+For a detailed explanation of this question, see [Question 34: AdaBoost Memory Management Puzzle](L7_4_34_explanation.md).

+## Question 35

+### Problem Statement
+Design an "AdaBoost Diversity Maximization Game" where you create diverse weak learners.

+**Dataset:** 100 samples with 5 features, binary classification

+**Weak Learner Types Available:**
+- Decision Stumps: Can split on any feature at any threshold
+- Linear Classifiers: Can use any subset of features
+- Random Classifiers: Make random predictions with specified bias

+#### Task
+1. How would you ensure that your weak learners are diverse?
+2. Design a strategy to create 10 diverse decision stumps
+3. How would you measure diversity between weak learners?
+4. What happens to ensemble performance if all weak learners are identical?
+5. How would you modify AdaBoost to explicitly encourage diversity?

+For a detailed explanation of this question, see [Question 35: AdaBoost Diversity Maximization Game](L7_4_35_explanation.md).

+## Question 36

+### Problem Statement
+Create an "AdaBoost Time Complexity Race" where you analyze computational efficiency.

+**Scenarios:**
+- **Scenario A:** 1000 samples, 10 features, 50 iterations
+- **Scenario B:** 5000 samples, 5 features, 100 iterations
+- **Scenario C:** 1000 samples, 50 features, 25 iterations

+**Computational Costs:**
+- Training weak learner: $O(N \times d)$ where $N$ = samples, $d$ = features
+- Weight updates: $O(N)$ per iteration
+- Prediction: $O(T)$ where $T$ = number of iterations

+#### Task
+1. Calculate the total training time complexity for each scenario
+2. Which scenario would be fastest to train?
+Which would be slowest?
+3. If you have 1 hour to train, which scenario could you complete?
+4. How would the complexity change if you use decision stumps vs. linear classifiers?
+5. What's the bottleneck in AdaBoost training for large datasets?

+For a detailed explanation of this question, see [Question 36: AdaBoost Time Complexity Race](L7_4_36_explanation.md).

+## Question 37

+### Problem Statement
+Design an "AdaBoost Regularization Challenge" where you prevent overfitting.

+**Problem:** Your AdaBoost ensemble is overfitting after 200 iterations on a dataset with 1000 samples.

+**Regularization Techniques:**
+- Early stopping
+- Learning rate reduction
+- Weak learner complexity control
+- Weight decay
+- Cross-validation

+#### Task
+1. How would you detect overfitting in AdaBoost?
+2. Which regularization technique would be most effective for this problem?
+3. How would you implement early stopping with cross-validation?
+4. What's the trade-off between regularization and training time?
+5. How would you validate that your regularization strategy works?

+For a detailed explanation of this question, see [Question 37: AdaBoost Regularization Challenge](L7_4_37_explanation.md).

+## Question 38

+### Problem Statement
+Create an "AdaBoost Ensemble Size Optimization Game" where you find the optimal number of weak learners.

+**Dataset:** 2000 samples, binary classification
+- Training error decreases with more iterations
+- Validation error starts increasing after 150 iterations
+- Each weak learner takes 30 seconds to train

+#### Task
+1. What's the optimal ensemble size based on validation error?
+2. How long would it take to train the optimal ensemble?
+3. What happens to training error if you continue beyond 150 iterations?
+4. How would you implement early stopping to find the optimal size?
+5. What's the computational cost of training 200 vs. 150 weak learners?

+For a detailed explanation of this question, see [Question 38: AdaBoost Ensemble Size Optimization Game](L7_4_38_explanation.md).

+## Question 39

+### Problem Statement
+Design an "AdaBoost Feature Selection Challenge" where you identify the most important features.

+**Dataset:** 1000 samples, 50 features, binary classification
+- You want to use only the 10 most important features
+- AdaBoost has been trained with decision stumps
+- Feature importance is measured by total weight of splits on each feature

+#### Task
+1. How would you calculate feature importance in AdaBoost?
+2. If features 1, 5, 12, 23, 31, 37, 42, 45, 47, 49 have the highest importance, how would you retrain AdaBoost?
+3. What would be the trade-off between feature reduction and performance?
+4. How would you validate that your feature selection is effective?
+5. What happens to training time when you reduce from 50 to 10 features?

+For a detailed explanation of this question, see [Question 39: AdaBoost Feature Selection Challenge](L7_4_39_explanation.md).

+## Question 40

+### Problem Statement
+Create an "AdaBoost Final Challenge" where you combine all concepts into a comprehensive problem.

+**Scenario:** You're building an AdaBoost ensemble for a real-world application with the following constraints:
+- Dataset: 5000 samples, 25 features, binary classification
+- Performance requirement: 95% accuracy
+- Time constraint: 2 hours training time
+- Memory constraint: 500MB
+- Interpretability requirement: Must explain predictions to stakeholders

+#### Task
+1. Design a complete AdaBoost configuration that meets all constraints
+2. What type of weak learners would you choose and why?
+3. How many iterations would you use and how did you decide?
+4. What evaluation strategy would you use to ensure 95% accuracy?
+5. How would you explain the ensemble's decisions to stakeholders?

+For a detailed explanation of this question, see [Question 40: AdaBoost Final Challenge](L7_4_40_explanation.md).